Every pastor wants to know how to reach the post-christian community..

 He passes on to the next generation: “The life of faith is not always easy, straightforward, or simple.”

 For many in post-Christian America who have the sense that pastors “have it all figured out” (which is part of what turns them off about Christianity), hearing a pastor come clean that the Christian life is not as neat, tidy, or mountain-top as it can seem can be a welcome breath of fresh air.
 And, it adds an air of truthfulness to what you say about Jesus.

 In other words, if you can be honest about how hard it is sometimes to follow Christ, then your claims about Jesus might have the same experiential credibility.

-Above all, remember that God loves both you and the people to whom you talk more than you could ever conceive.
+Above all, remember that the Lord loves both you and those to whom you talk more than you could ever conceive.

 Pastor, it doesn’t all rest on you.
 Conversion doesn’t all rest on you.
-Church growth doesn’t all rest on you.
-Holding up the moral integrity of the church against the attacks of a post-Christian culture that want it to recant and apologize for its belief in the gospel doesn’t all rest on you.
+Growth doesn’t all rest on you.
+Holding up the moral integrity of the church against the attacks of a post-Christian culture that wants it to recant and apologize for its belief in the gospel doesn’t all rest on you.

 You can confess boldly the truth about Jesus, love authentically in the way of Jesus, and walk faithfully in this path each day as a humble minister.

 “He has told you, O man, what is good; and what does the Lord require of you but to do justice, and to love kindness, and to walk humbly with your God?”
 (Micah 6:8)

 As you engage, do so as you rest in the Lord for your energy, effectiveness, and eloquence.